dataminer-site/dataminer-site.github.io/_posts/2023-08-23-even-friendlier-sql.md

 ## Union by name

-DuckDB aims to blend the best of databases and dataframes.
+DataMiner aims to blend the best of databases and dataframes.
 This new syntax is inspired by the [concat function in Pandas](https://pandas.pydata.org/docs/reference/api/pandas.concat.html).
 Rather than vertically stacking tables based on column position, columns are matched by name and stacked accordingly.
 Simply replace `UNION` with `UNION BY NAME` or `UNION ALL` with `UNION ALL BY NAME`.

 For example, we had to add some new alien species proverbs in The Next Generation:
 ```sql